zachcornelison/K-N-Sales-Analytics/README.md

 # K-N-Sales-Analytics
 An analytical report of sales, product, and customer data for K&amp;N Interior Consignment, a furniture consignment store located in Oklahoma City, OK.
+Utilized Python and Pandas for data cleaning and analysis, then exported datasets to Tableau to create interactive dashboards and static visualizations.
+Sample images from both dashboards can be found in the repo folder titled "Dashboards" above.

 ## Customer Analysis
 Report includes geospatial analysis of customers, broken down by date and level of spending.
 Mapping also includes competitor locations to visualize customer clusters in relation to these competitors.